CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 * You must fill one dependency for *each* of the `minecraft`, `forge` and `mappings` configurations, things will explode otherwise.
 * When in doubt, poke around in your Gradle cache (`~/.gradle/caches/fabric-loom`).
 If there are any obviously messed-up files like zero-byte files, corrupt/incomplete jars or zips, delete them and try again.
   * many of the "minecraft setup" processes are not actual Gradle tasks, so they don't benefit from gradle's correct computations ot task-uptodateness
 * Run your Gradle task with `--info --stacktrace`.
-I tried to make the `--info`-level logging friendly.
+The plugin does spam `--info` with quite a bit of useful stuff.

 I agree!
 There *should* be better error messages!